On the weekend of February 16th, our families came to visit to celebrate James's baptism.

 Here are some precious pictures I took of James a few days before the baptism.

-Our preacher encourages us to read What Christian Parents Should Know About Infant Baptism by John P. Sartelle.
+What Christian Parents Should Know About Infant Baptism by John P. Sartelle.
 My mom told me it was one of my grandfather's (George Gillespie) favorite books.
 My parents have a hundred copies at their house.
 It is only 28 pages long.

 In the summary of the book, John P. Sartelle says, "The Bible teaches that the sign of salvation is to be applied to the children of believing parents.
 In the Old Testament, circumcision was the sign.
 In the New Testament, baptism is the sign.
 The baptism of our children symbolizes the reality that they are set apart in the sight of God.
 In the baptism, parents covenant to raise their children by the directions of their Lord.
 Such a baptism calls a child from his earliest days to confess Christ as his Savior."